RenatoBrazioli/DataExplorer/README.md

 Than I've stumbled upon an article by Martin Fowler "Don't Compare Averages" https://martinfowler.com/articles/dont-compare-averages.html that, in order to support the  statement, goes quite a long way in providing examples of R to plot basic diagrams.

-Therefore, I've decided to use it as a starting point, and evolve it (we'll see ...) to fit my needs
+Therefore, I've decided to use it as a starting point, and evolve it (we'll see ...) to fit my needs.